 The content listed on this website is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
-Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
+Always seek the advice of your physician or other qualified health care provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.

 If you think you may be having a medical emergency, call your doctor, go to the emergency department, or call 911 immediately.